-The filmed encounters take place at the participants’ homes.
+In 2013 we started a new phase where the format and the theme are directed to the project UTOPIA.DOC.
+Filmed encounters take place in people’s homes.
 The first step is to inform several local communities about the project.
-Those who get interested will send us a letter with answers to some questions, such as:
+Those who are interested will send us a letter answering some questions such as:

 Some letters will be selected and given to the artists or the other immigrants who will meet at the encounters.
 The first reading of the letters is filmed.
 A couple of days later, with a small film crew, we will visit the home of the person who sent the letter.
 None of us, until then, has visited or met this person.
 The difference from what we imagined when the letter was read and what will turn out to be real, adds new glances and viewpoints.
 This will be a surprising documental record.
 The collected material is edited and shown in different ways at each town.

 For 3 weeks, we worked at CentQuatre in Paris.
 The participants of this residency were: the actresses and the technicians who are part of the “ What of they went to Moscow?” besides French actors, dancers, and immigrants from Congo, Japan, Mali, Iran, Russia and Algeria.
 During three weeks, this group worked together and exchanged experiences.
 Performances were created from the testimonials of the immigrants and those performances were shown in the immigrants’ homes.